GeoscienceAustralia/hiperseis/seismic/gps_corrections/README.md

 csv files can then be imported to the `generateStationClockCorrections.ipynb` script and processed to create a clock correction file.

+#### Interacting with the data

+The `--interactive` option will suppress the generation of output `.png` files and instead pop up the graphical plots in interactive matplotlib wwindows.
+This gives the user the possibility to interact with the data in a GUI and examine the results in more detail.

 ### Limitations

 Relative travel-time residual analysis is based on picks, and the picking algorithm itself has a